CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Languages.md

 TM:PE is compatible with other language mods:

-* Game languages - TM:PE should recognise the locale and set its language accordingly
+* Game languages — TM:PE should recognize the locale and set its language accordingly
 * Custom Name Lists

 > TM:PE devs: Custom game locales are handled